 Unfortunately, no. While our ARRT-certified technologists are trained to perform ultrasound exams and collect images, they are not allowed to interpret the results.
-Our board-certified radiologists will interpret your exam and provide your doctor with a thorough report.
+Board-certified radiologists will interpret your exam and provide your doctor with a thorough report.*

-One of our board-certified radiologists will review and interpret your ultrasound results immediately.
-Your doctor will receive a written report and hardcopy images within 24 hours.
+Board-certified radiologists will review and interpret your ultrasound results.* Your doctor will receive a written report and hardcopy images within 24 hours to a few days.